aurelia/webpack-plugin/README.md

 Module resource resolution is what makes Aurelia's Loader and Dependency Injection work.
 It's what translates require paths to places in the bundle or external files that are loaded asynchronously.

 Some Aurelia modules or plugins have more than 1 file that need to be resolved (for example, when a plugin also contains an html template).
-By default, the whole `src` folder their static dependencies are loaded into the loader's context.
+By default, the whole `src` folder and their static dependencies (by default, but see [includeDependencies](#includeDependencies)) are loaded into the loader's context.
 If you wish to make resources available for dynamic use, you need to explicitly `<require>` them either in your `.html` resources or from the `package.json` file.

 Since there are cases that cannot be supported by statically analyzing files (e.g. it is possible to generate require paths dynamically), there's an additional way to declare external dependencies, or in case of Aurelia plugins, to declare internal dependencies by listing those additional resources in the `package.json` file.
 Listing these dependencies in your package.json allows you include extra files in the bundles.